Alwinius/xauthbot/README.md

 * Statuscodes used at the moment are
     * 200 - Success
     * 400 - Syntax Error (this could be a wrong hash, missing parameters or non-existing users)
-    * 401 - if an action is not yet fully implemented
+    * 402 - Not logged out (Error logging out, most likely the user is already logged out)
+    * 403 - Syntax Error, no message provided (You didn't send a message with the message parameter)
+    * 405 - User rejects messages (The user disabled messaging for your site)
 * In case of 200, the requested data will be in the corresponding field (ie the username in the username field)

 ### How it works

 * When visiting the connect page, the user will get an entry with an authentication code
-* If they click on the link to the bot, the authentication code will be sent to the bot via deep linking
+* If they click on the link to the bot, the authentication code will be sent to the bot via deep linking - the user never sees it

 ### To-do
-* Style
-* Auto-forward after contacting the bot
-* more API actions
-* Revoking of permissions in Telegram
+* hashing of the message
+* default for receiving messages
+* change to POST at the api
+* smaller design improvements - usability of auth (help after some time etc), regapp help (js validation)
+* auto update of user details (as far as possible)
-* Sending of messages to users through the API
+* encryption of the secret?